willemhb/rascal/README.md

 # Features
 ## Macros
 Pretty standard Lisp stuff.
-Common Lisp style macros with a long term ambition to support some of Clojure's innovations in this field (in particular embedding gensyms in syntax templates).
+Common Lisp style macros with a long term ambition to support some of `Clojure`'s innovations in this field (especially embedding gensyms in syntax templates).

 ```lisp
 (stx when